MuhammadMouostafa/object-oriented-programming/2-abstraction/5-static.md

 - Only one copy of that member is created for the entire class and is shared by all the objects of that class, no matter how many objects are created.
 - It is initialized before any object of this class is created, even before the main starts.
 - It is visible only within the class, but its lifetime is the entire program.
+- A static member variable can be accessed using member functions or the class name through the scope resolution operator.

 ### Syntax:
 ```
-// declaration inside the class
+// Declaration inside the class
 static data_type data_member_name;
-// definitoin outside the class
+// Definitoin outside the class
 data_type class_name::data_member_name = initial_value;
 ```